pravinraut/cGANs-for-MNIST-dataset/README.md

 # cGANs-for-MNIST-dataset
-cGANs model has been implemented in PyTorch to generate an intended digit.
+cGANs model has been implemented in PyTorch to generate an intended hand-written digits.